nxvl/secure-coding-with-python/README.md

 b'$2b$16$A4xDXHZPHPE5tUxdqoJD0uXleSIgNGHOOv8yQ6wQIU/rLoVwqtF4C'
 ```

 Now if an attacker gets our hashed passwords, since each password has it's own hash, the brute-force attack will need to be performed per-hash, since the salt chances for each one.
 And since we can configure the iterations, as time passes by, we can increase it to make a brute-force attack slower each time.

+**Note**: Other algorithms that include the same concepts, and are arguably better, are scrypt and argon2.

 **Proceed to [next section](https://github.com/nxvl/secure-coding-with-python/tree/4-weak-account-secrets/code)**